-With Hawaii’s reputation for being expensive, Ryan and I thought it would be fun and more budget-friendly to camp during our recent two week trip to Kauai.
+With Hawaii’s reputation for being expensive, Ryan and I thought it would be fun and more budget-friendly to camp during a two week trip to Kauai.
 I had read there was ample beachfront camping at Kauai’s county beaches, which only costs $3 a night for non-Hawaii residents. $3 compared to a $300+ a night hotel room sounded like an excellent option for us.

 But we still needed a rental car for our Kauai trip, and as I was planning I came across some campervan rentals and truck campers for rent on Kauai.
 Since we love traveling by van on the mainland, we jumped on the opportunity to have a vehicle we could sleep in on Kauai versus having to set up a tent every night.
 While more expensive than a normal rental car, we thought this type of vehicle would give us more flexibility, and it was still a hell of a lot cheaper than a car + a hotel.

 So for the first week of our trip, we rented a campervan on Kauai off of Airbnb, and our second week, we rented a truck camper with a rooftop tent from a local company called Kauai Overlander.
 As our trip approached, I started to plan out our itinerary, researching the best beaches to camp on.
 In that process, I called the County Park’s Department to get our permit for the first few nights and was told that it’s actually illegal to sleep in your vehicle at almost all of the county-run campgrounds on Kauai.
 Instead, they require that you set up and sleep in a tent at the county beach campgrounds.

 In this blog post, I share my honest experience about sleeping in a camper van and truck camper on Kauai and advice for you outdoor enthusiasts who would like to camp on Kauai.